-If you’ve ever considered trying your hand at baking bread, but considered the task too intimidating or you have a fear of working with yeast, this recipe for Dutch Oven Bread is for you.
+If you’ve ever considered trying your hand at baking bread, but considered the task too intimidating or you have a fear of working with yeast, this recipe for Dutch Oven Bread with Cheddar and Everything Bagel Seasoning is for you.

 This recipe will walk you through the basic steps to making homemade bread with little effort, without difficulty, but with incredible results.
 Using a blend of flours in this recipe along with the flavorful add-ins of cheese and everything bagel seasoning creates a wonderful complexity of flavor and texture in this Dutch Oven Bread.